What is Income Tax Expense on Income Statement?

 How to Calculate Income Tax Expense?

-Income tax is calculated for a business entity or individual over a particular period of time, usually over the financial year.
+Income tax is calculated for a business entity or individual over a particular period, usually over the financial year.
 This formula is simply the tax rate multiplied by the taxable income of the business or individual.
 Firstly, the taxable income of the individual and taxable earnings of the business entity is to be determined.
-This is a complex process since different sources of income are taxed differently.
+It is a complex process since different sources of income are taxed differently.

 Example of Income Tax Expense on Income Statement